drone-plugins/drone-artifactory/docs/MAVEN_README.md

 ```

 # Maven Build and Publish
+- This plugin no longer requires JFrog CLI.
+It uses the JFrog Go Client SDK under the hood.
+- For Maven, the plugin generates a temporary `settings.xml` with resolver and deploy repositories and credentials based on the provided inputs, and then invokes `mvn` natively.
+- Build-info is accumulated locally across steps and can be published using the `publish-build-info` command or by setting `publish_build_info: true`.
+- Module IDs: When `build_tool: mvn` and no `module` is provided, the plugin derives the module ID from the POM as `groupId:artifactId:version` (similar to JFrog CLI extractors).
+To override, set the `module` input.
 - Maven build step is used to build the maven project and create artifacts.
 - Publish step is used to publish the maven project artifacts to the artifactory repositories.
 - Authentication for Jfrog artifactory can be done using Username and Password or Access Token.
 Refer to below examples.
+- TLS: Provide custom CA PEM contents via `pem_file_contents` or a path via `pem_file_path`.
+To skip TLS verification, set `insecure: true`.
 - Additional build discard with below parameters can be done.
     - delete_artifacts: The flag to delete the artifacts, if not set will only delete build metadata.
     - exclude_builds: The builds to exclude from deletion.